At Crossroads, we believe in making following Jesus a way of life, and baptism is an essential part of the journey of a Christ-follower.

 WHEN IS MY CHILD READY TO BE BAPTIZED?

 This can be hard to discern.
 There is no instruction in the Bible regarding the proper age, but we can apply the same principles discussed above.
-Once a child is old enough to commit their life to Jesus, they are ready to be baptized.
+Once a child is old enough to commit to Jesus, they are ready to be baptized.
 Through our Children's Ministry, we offer a family baptism class that leads parents and children through a series of questions to test their understanding and helps parents discern whether their children understand the significance of baptism and what having a relationship with God is about.
 As a parent, you are the best person to evaluate your child’s understanding and readiness to make this commitment.
-Once you feel confident in this, you can support and encourage your child’s decision to be baptized.
+Once you feel confident, you can support and encourage your child’s decision to be baptized.